PRF vs PRP. Which one is better? One of the most common question when it comes to accelerated soft and hard tissue healing boosters.

 PRF products contain approximately 10 times the platelet concentration that is found within the body.

 Many efforts have been made to find new and specific “bioactive” additives that promote and accelerate wound healing, regulate inflammation, and improve soft and hard tissue regeneration.
 The most common are PRP, PRGF and PRF techniques.

-The second generation of platelet concentrates – platelet-rich fibrin (PRF) – was subsequently introduced by Joseph Choukroun and his co-workers in 2001.
-PRF is an autologous biomaterial, made of a very strong fibrin matrix.
+The second generation of platelet concentrates – Platelet-Rich Fibrin (PRF) – was subsequently introduced by Joseph Choukroun and his co-workers in 2001.

-Platelet-rich plasma (PRP) is first generation platelet concentrate aimed to improve tissue repair.
-Platelet Rich Plasma is a gel at high concentration of autologous platelets suspended in a small amount of plasma after centrifugation of the blood of the patient.
+Platelet-rich plasma (PRP) is a first generation platelet concentrate aimed to improve tissue repair.
+It is a gel at high concentration of autologous platelets suspended in a small amount of plasma after centrifugation of the blood of the patient.
 PRP has some significant disadvantages: the preparation protocol is expensive, complicated, and very operator-dependent, and the need for animal thrombin as a coagulant raises legal issues in some countries.

 The short duration of cytokine release and its poor mechanical properties have resulted in search of new material.